Last Updated on 12 November, 2020

 And finally… finally you climb up another ladder and emerge to quite a lovely view!

-Along the path to the Cheung Po Tsai cave, there is a fork that brings you to the Reclining Rock, which are several large rock formations, but we were getting lazy at this point so we skipped that.
+Along the path to the Cheung Po Tsai cave, there is a fork that brings you to the Reclining Rock, which consists of several large rock formations, but we were getting lazy at this point so we skipped that.

-One thing I might have done in future would be to head there earlier, and perhaps spend the morning checking out Tung Wan Beach and Kung Yam Beach on the Eastern coast.
-It was too cold for us to consider swimming, and starting to get dark by the time we were done with the south western end, so we skipped the beach this time around.
+One thing I would have done differently would be to head to Cheung Chau earlier so I would have more time to explore, and maybe spend the morning checking out Tung Wan Beach and Kung Yam Beach on the Eastern coast.
+It was too cold for us to consider swimming then, and starting to get dark by the time we were done with the south western end, so we skipped the beach this time around.
 Also in that direction is the rather oddly named Mini Great Wall which is also quite scenic.

-Here’s the Google Map for your easy reference!
-According to this map we walked around 7km that day, and with the crazy slopes in spots, no wonder I was so freaking tired!
+According to Google we walked around 7km that day, and with the crazy slopes in spots, no wonder I was so freaking tired!

 We didn’t get to witness the Bun Ceremony, but we (or actually A) ended up buying a whole bunch of little Cheung Chau bun magnets back as souvenirs.
 Naturally we attempted making our own bun tower, to… well… minimal success.